 On Nov.
-1, legal online sportsbooks will accept their first wagers in the Volunteer State, making history.
-That’s the latest evolution of the gambling industry in Tennessee, which is actually quite young in comparison to the same in other jurisdictions.
+1, 2020, legal online sportsbooks accepted their first wagers in the Volunteer State, making history.
+Compared to the evolution of other jurisdictions around the country, Tennessee’s gambling industry is still in its infancy.

-Concerns about responsible gambling have always limited the legal gambling industry in the state.
+Concerns about responsible gambling have limited the legal gambling industry in the state for quite some time now.
 Indeed, that’s why there are still no brick-and-mortar casinos in Tennessee.